For eCommerce, Halloween is definitely more of a treat than a trick.

 Why it works?

-The designer has taken the simplest of designs and kept it simple, using its shape and style with a bit of a twist to bring out Halloween.
+The designer has taken the simplest of designs, using its shape and style with a bit of a twist to bring out Halloween.
 Plus, the underlying aspect of motion that the logo conveys is emphasized by the addition.

 You can find a whole range of free halloween icons to try here.
 Applying an SVG file to your line breaks can be a bit tricky, but this video tutorial takes you through the basics.
-Or for a more detailed explanation, including coding, check out this detailed guide to using SVG for web design.
+Or for a more detailed explanation that includes coding, check out this detailed guide to using SVG for web design.

 This simple banner is a good example to follow: